compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 ### GitHub

 Many participants at SICSS use GitHub to collaborate.
 If you do not yet have one, you should [create a GitHub account](https://github.com/join).
 If you are a student, we recommend that you apply for a [GitHub Student Developer Pack](https://education.github.com/pack).

-## Office hours

-The SICSS-Princeton [TAs](https://sicss.io/2021/princeton/people#teaching_assistants) will host weekly office hours in the SICSS 2021 Slack.
-You can find information about the office hours in the SICSS 2021 Slack channel #pre-office-hours.
-If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact one of the [TAs](https://sicss.io/2021/princeton/people#teaching_assistants).